 Sister Christine was born in Somerville as Isabelle Rose Allen, daughter of Charles and Bella (Doherty) Allen.
 She graduated from St. Joseph's High School in Somerville.
 She graduated from Emmanuel College in Boston with a concentration in Mathematics.
 She later earned a master's degree in Mathematics from Fairfield University in Connecticut.
 Sister Christine entered the

 Sister Agnes Anzoli, SNDdeN, first met the Sisters at age 12, when she went to boarding school after her father’s death so that her mother could go to work.
 Sister Agnes found a second family with the Sisters who loved and cared for her.
-After graduating from Moreland Notre Dame Academy in Watsonville, CA, Sister
+After graduating from Moreland Notre Dame Academy in Watsonville, California, Sister

 On January 16, 2010 just a month after celebrating her 100th birthday, Sister Catherine, SNDdeN—a Sister of Notre Dame de Namur for 82 years—died peacefully.
 Born on December 17, 1909 in Tipton, Kansas, Sister Catherine was one of Max and Katherine Arnoldy's 11 children.
 When the family relocated to Marysville, CA, Sister Catherine attended and